dhwingens/wingens-dh-portfolio/final-project.md

 {% include dickens_eliot_plot2.html %}

-For this plot, I colorde by book instead of by author.
+For this plot, I colored by book instead of by author.
 I think this plot is interesting because it pretty clearly shows *Middlemarch* at the middle of things with sentences from *Mill on the Floss* and *Adam Bede* occupying spaces to the left, and Dickens novels mostly on the right.
 Written more towards the end of the Victorian Era, *Middlemarch* really was the apotheosis and summary of the realist novel of the Victorian Age.
 In it, everything is contained.
 I am struck again by the place that Dorothea-related quotes occupy on the plot clustered at the top, slightly removed from everything else.

 ## Discussing Topic Modeling Attempt
-In my code, you'll see that in addition to makinf CSVs of each book, I also kept track of all the dickens texts concatenated and all the Eliot texts concatenated.
+In my code, you'll see that in addition to making CSVs of each book, I also kept track of all the dickens texts concatenated and all the Eliot texts concatenated.
 I used these to topic model all the novels of each author together.
 I could not really find convincing names for or rationales behind the topics.
 What is clear is that Eliot's topics are mostly collections of characters, while Dickens has a lot of eccentric adjectives and action verbs.
 This reflects the more character-driven nature of Eliot (you can also see my post about the Voyant Tools wordcloud of *Middlemarch* which was pretty much all character names).
-Dickens's novels have interesting characters but they are much more interested in plot and contain many more eccentric descriptions.
+Dickens's novels contain interesting characters but they are much more interested in plot and contain many more eccentric descriptions.

 # Code Portion!